 All charges are due at registration.

-Registration is not complete until business office approval is granted.
+Registration is not complete until Business

+Office acceptance is granted.
+Books and

+supplies are available from Follett Bookstore on

+campus and must be purchased separately.

 Checks for tuition and fees must be made payable to Faulkner University and must identify the student for whom the payment is made.
-Faulkner University accepts MasterCard, American Express, Visa, and Discover.
-Books and supplies must be purchased separately.

-A fee is assessed at the maximum allowed by Alabama state law for each returned check.
-If a student has checks returned, subsequent payments must be in cash or money order.
+Faulkner University accepts MasterCard, Visa and Discover.
+A fee is assessed for each returned check.
+If a student has checks returned, subsequent payments in cash or money order will be required.

-Students may apply to defer a portion of their balance for each term.
-The remaining balance, after down payment and confirmed financial aid, may be divided into equal installments.
+A student may apply to defer a portion of their balance for each term.
+The remaining balance after down payment and confirmed financial aid may be divided into equal installments.
 In order to defer payment, the student must make the required down payment at registration and must maintain a satisfactory credit record.
-A deferment fee is assessed for those students permitted to defer payment.
+A deferment fee is assessed to deferred payments.
 A late payment fee is assessed for each late payment.